 Medicare covers substance abuse treatment in an outpatient treatment center if the center has agreed to participate in the Medicare program.

-Cost sharing for covered services applies toward the annual out-of-pocket maximum.
+Cost sharing for covered services apply toward the annual out-ofpocket maximum.

-You pay 100% for third party requests or required (i.e. employment, foster grandparent or court ordered) physicals, exams and related services.
+You pay 100% for third party requests or required (i.e. employment, foster grandparent, or court ordered) physicals, exams and related services.